datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

     #plot without questionable data
     ggplot(avg_NDVI_HARV_clean, aes(julianDay, meanNDVI)) +
-      geom_point(size=4,colour = "blue") +
+      geom_point(size=4,colour = "SpringGreen4") +
       ggtitle("NDVI for HARV 2011\nLandsat Derived") +
       xlab("Julian Days") + ylab("Mean NDVI") +
       theme(text = element_text(size=20))

 ![ ]({{ site.baseurl }}/images/rfigs/07-Extract-NDVI-From-Rasters-in-R/plot-clean-HARV-1.png)

-Now we can see a much cleaner annual pattern.
-Notice that the scale bar has now changed.
+Now our outlier data points are removed and the pattern of "green-up" and "brown-down" makes a bit more sense.

 #Write NDVI data to a .csv File
-This summarized NDVI data is in a tabular, not raster, format.
-We could now compare it to other times of time-series data to compare vegetative, meteorological, or other types of data to the the NDVI.
-However, to do this we need to export the data into a file format that can easily be used in other programs, used in `R` at a later time, or shared with colleagues.
-A Comma Seperated Value (.csv) file format is an excellent choice for this as it is a common plain-text format used by many programs and unlikely to become outdated.
+We can write our final NDVI data.frame out to a text format, to quickly share with a colleague OR to resuse for analysis or visualization purposes.
+We will export in Comma Seperated Value (.csv) file format given it is usable in many different tools and across platforms (MAC, PC, etc).

-We can use `write.csv()` to write a specified data frame to a .csv file that is saved in the current working directory (can specify otherwise).
+We will use `write.csv()` to write a specified `data.frame` to a `.csv` file.
+Unless you designate a different directory, the output file will be saved in your working directory.

+Before saving our file, let's quickly view the format to make sure it is what we want as an output format.

     #confirm data frame is the way we want it